40 Native Ohio Wildflowers and Plants

 10) Golden Alexanders

 Golden Alexanders are herbaceous perennials native to eastern parts of North America.
-Golden Alexanders comes from the carrot or parsley family (Apiaceae).
+Golden Alexanders come from the carrot or parsley family (Apiaceae).
 They are adaptable plants that thrive in various habitats, including prairies and woodlands.

 Golden Alexanders have tall branching stems with pinnate lance or oval-shaped leaves.
 They produce umbel-like clusters of tiny bright yellow flowers in spring and summer.